 Telemundo Utah Cinco de Mayo Festival

 Telemundo Utah's Cinco de Mayo festival includes music, folk dancing, fair-style games and booths, food and a lot more.

 Probably the most common way to celebrate Cinco de Mayo is with Mexican food and drinks.
 Mexican food is so popular in Utah that there seems to be a Mexican restaurant around every corner, but here are some of Salt Lake's favorite spots for casual and upscale Mexican cuisine:

-- Frida Bistro - Frida Bistro is one of Salt Lake City's premiere Mexican restaurants.
-Some of their awards include a Zagat rating of 23, "Best Mexican" from Salt Lake Magazine in 2011, 2012, and 2013, "Reader's Choice Best Desserts"... from Salt Lake Magazine 2013, and Best of the Beehive's "Best Food and Wine Pairing Menu."
+- Frida Bistro - Frida Bistro is one of Salt Lake City's premier Mexican restaurants.
+Some of their awards include a Zagat rating of 23, "Best Mexican" from Salt Lake Magazine in 2011, 2012, and 2013, "Reader's Choice Best Desserts" from Salt Lake Magazine 2013, and Best of the Beehive's "Best Food and Wine Pairing Menu."

-- Taqueria 27 - Taqueria 27 with three locations on Foothill Boulevard, Holladay, and downtown SLC serves upscale, creative versions of Mexican street foods, including traditional and unusual tacos, four different mole platters, flavored guacamoles, quick snacks and vegetarian dishes.
+- Taqueria 27 - Taqueria 27 with three locations on Foothill Boulevard, Holladay, and downtown SLC serve upscale, creative versions of Mexican street foods, including traditional and unusual tacos, four different mole platters, flavored guacamoles, quick snacks, and vegetarian dishes.
 Taqueria 27 serves 38 varieties of 100% agave premium tequila along with tequila-based cocktails.

 "Our America" at UMFA

 Our America explores how Latino artists have shaped the artistic movements of the 20th and 21st centuries.
 The exhibition is organized by E. Carmen Ramos, curator of Latino art at the Smithsonian American Art Museum.
 All written materials that accompany the artworks will be in both English and Spanish.